 Public parks and green spaces

 There are over 300 historic public parks on The National Heritage List for England.
 There are also hundreds of listed buildings like park lodges and bandstands, and structures such as gates, railings and statues, and even some scheduled monuments.
 The List also includes historic public walks, squares, country parks, and other special urban green spaces like detached town gardens and designated allotments.
 Further information on the types of public spaces that are registered and our selection criteria is set out in our Urban Landscapes publication.

 Many more public parks are of local historic interest; and all green spaces have a history!

 NLHF funding and guidance

 The Heritage Lottery Fund offers a range of funding for public parks and green spaces, and publishes guidance on management and maintenance planning for public parks.

 Public parks crisis

 Recognising issues emerging about the care and upkeep of historic public parks we published a review of research priorities for public parks.
 The report includes a useful reference list of publications and reports on green space and also a summary of our own work since 1999.

 In autumn 2016, Parliament’s Communities and Local Government Select Committee held an inquiry on the future of public parks.
 Historic England submitted evidence.
-The Committee’s report has been published and there is an interactive summary.
-The Committee report ‘warns that parks are at a tipping point and face a period of decline with potentially severe consequences unless their vital contribution to areas such as public health, community integration and climate change mitigation is recognised’.
+The Committee’s report and interactive summary warns that 'parks are at a tipping point and face a period of decline with potentially severe consequences unless their vital contribution to areas such as public health, community integration and climate change mitigation is recognised’.
 The Government’s response to this report was published on 19 September.
 A cross-department group is to be set up, and also an Action Group comprising of: